github/codeql-coding-standards/change_notes/2023-08-02-a8-4-13-false-positives.md

- - `A8-4-13` - reduce false positives when using gcc/clang where a modifying operation was used on a shared_ptr.
+ - `A8-4-13`
+  - Address false positives caused by missing modelling of modifying operations for smart pointers for some standard libraries (such as libstdc++).